aliraza047/Ropstam-Mern-TASK/README.md

 Use libraries like DataTables to display data in tables with sorting and pagination handle via Backend.

 API Calling:
-Using RTK Query with Toolkit for fetching data & performinh operation on data.
+Using RTK Query with Toolkit for fetching data & performing operation on data.

 Backend:
 User Authentication: